ARTbio/startbio/docs/R-IOC/05_IOC_R_week_04.md

 ## Learning the two dimensional objects

-Now you are familiar with the basics of R, we will learn two more complexe data structures, the `matrix` and the `data.frame`.
+Now you are familiar with the basics of R, we will learn two more complex data structures, the `matrix` and the `data.frame`.

 ### Matrices